 For a simple taste of Italy you must try one of the piadinas from Rimini, widely available in street kiosks.
 Rimini piadina is a thin and crispy bread which can be filled with ham and Italian cheese, salads or even chocolate.

 The Adriatic Coast’s “pesce azzurro” fish – often mackerel, mullet or sprats cooked on the grill or on the BBQ - just have to be sampled.
 The Rimini province sits within the Emilia-Romagna region which specialises in an array of pasta dishes featuring Tagliatelle, Lasagne, Ravioli or Tortellini, so do try some of those and why not accompany your meal with a glass of Sangiovese red wine?

 Also, if you cannot find suitable flights directly to Bologna or Rimini airport, try Milan or Rome but factor in a four hour drive to reach your destination once you land.

-In 1996 John Kocinski made a brilliant WorldSBK debut in the first races of the season, held in Misano.
+In 1996, John Kocinski made a brilliant WorldSBK debut in the first round of the season, held at Misano.
 He dominated the weekend - recording a double win from pole position - and went on to become WorldSBK World Champion the following year.

 Jonathan Rea, the most successful WorldSBK rider of all-time, also got his maiden win at Misano, in Race 2 of the 2009 round at the Italian track.
 Other first-time winners at the track include Michael Ruben Rinaldi from Race 1, 2021, Andrew Pitt from Race 2, 2006 and Mauro Lucchiari from Race 1, 1995.